 "We need a new perspective.
 We need to detach ourselves from the past.
 This is a new chance for a new Romania.
-It sounds clichéd but it's the truth."
-Says 24-year old Nastacia amidst a 8000-odd crush of Romanian expats as the chant slogans, wave flags and the swamp the thin line of Police guarding the entrance to the Romanian Cultural Institute, located on London's Belgrave Square.
+It sounds clichéd but it's the truth," says 24-year old Nastacia from inside a 8,000-odd crush of Romanian expats that's chanting slogans, waving flags, and swamping the thin line of police guarding the entrance to the Romanian Cultural Institute on London's Belgrave Square.

-As we lever our way through the crush, it becomes starkly evident that many here view the country's widespread poverty and corruption as the result of Ponta's party – the Romanian Social Democratic Party (PSD) – a powerful conglomerate of the country's former communist officials with ties to major businesses, regional MPs and media networks throughout Romania.
+As we lever our way through the crowd, it becomes starkly evident that many here view the country's widespread poverty and corruption as the result of Ponta's party—the Romanian Social Democratic Party (PSD)—a powerful conglomerate of the country's former communist officials with ties to major businesses, regional politicians, and media networks throughout Romania.

-"I voted Iohannis with all my heart", says Romanian journalist Iohanna Myron.
-"I want the corruption [in Romania] to be erased and I think he [Klaus Iohannis] can help...
-I want to go back to my country and not be sad about the poverty I see."
+"I voted Iohannis with all my heart," says Romanian journalist Iohanna Myron.
+"I want the corruption [in Romania] to be erased and I think [Iohannis] can help… I want to go back to my country and not be sad about the poverty I see."

-55 year-old Klaus Iohannis is a German-born Protestant, a former physics teacher and mayor of the Romanian city of Sibiu who begun to receive widespread praise as a politician after helping elevate the city of Sibiu to the status of European Capital of Culture in 2007.
-And his pledge to help end the corruption and economic instability that has dogged Romania since the late eighties saw a giant groundswell of support amongst young people, working professionals and the educated classes overseas.
+Fifty-five-year-old Klaus Iohannis is a German-born Protestant, a former physics teacher, and the mayor of the Romanian city of Sibiu.
+He began to receive widespread praise as a politician after helping elevate his city to the status of the European Capital of Culture in 2007.
+And his pledge to help end the corruption and economic instability that has dogged Romania since the late 80s saw a groundswell of support among young people, working professionals, and the educated classes overseas.

-Ponta's pre-election tactics also played a big part in his downfall, with his communist-tied party encouraging the country's poor and old-aged to vote by promising them bigger pensions, writing pro-Ponta sermons to for church masses, and mobilising students for street canvassing by offering school holidays – these factors combining to spark huge pre-election protests against him throughout Romania.
+Ponta's pre-election tactics also played a big part in his downfall.
+His communist-tied party encouraged the country's poor and elderly to vote by promising them bigger pensions, wrote pro-Ponta sermons to for church masses, and mobilized students for street canvassing by offering school holidays—all of which led to huge pre-election protests against him throughout Romania.

-But one of the most important factors contributing to the mass mobilisation of Iohannis' supporters was Ponta's attempt to close polling stations overseas in an attempt to block opposition votes during the first round of the elections on the 2nd of November, 2014 – offering only nine locations where London's 100,000 plus Romanian population were able to vote.
+But one of the most important factors contributing to the mass mobilization of Iohannis's supporters was Ponta's attempt to close polling stations overseas in an attempt to block opposition votes during the first round of the elections on November 2—offering only nine locations where London's 100,000-plus Romanian population were able to vote.

-By the Sunday the 16th, Ponta had reduced these locations to just three.
+By Sunday, Ponta had reduced these locations to just three.
 And the response his tactics triggered was huge.
-It's clear that Romanians have had enough, and that the voters gathered in Belgrave Square view Ponta's tactics as an extension of his underhand political style since becoming Prime Minister in May 2014.
+It's clear that Romanians have had enough, and that the voters gathered in Belgrave Square view Ponta's tactics as an extension of his underhand political style since becoming Prime Minister in 2012.

-"I didn't want to vote but what happened on the 2nd of November made me." says 22-year-old student, Cosmin.
+"I didn't want to vote but what happened on November 2 made me," says Cosmin, a 22-year-old student.
 "Last time in Romania, 53 percent of eligible people had voted.
-Today, at 19:00 local time, there were 58 percent – and I don't think that extra 5 percent voted for Ponta."
+Today, at 7 PM local time, there were 58 percent—and I don't think that extra 5 percent voted for Ponta."

-"In Ponta's party, everyone's corrupt – from the cleaner right to the top."
-Says IT professional, George, who managed to cast his vote for Iohannis after queuing for over eight hours.
+"In Ponta's party, everyone's corrupt—from the cleaner right to the top," says George, an IT professional who managed to cast his vote for Iohannis after lining up for over eight hours.
 "Two weeks ago I came here, and after five hours I couldn't get in.
 So I came again.
 The right to vote is the most important.
 I'm not into politics, but my vote counts.
 So if there are 2 million more like me, we can change something."

 Whoever I talked to amongst the diaspora on Belgrave Square, the sentiments remained the same: Ponta out.
 Iohannis for President.

-In Romania the economy is very bad."
-Says Eugene, another Romanian expat working in London.
+In Romania the economy is very bad," says Eugene, another Romanian expat working in London.
 "Some cities back home are finished.
-People are travelling over two hundred kilometres to work, just to earn a little bit.
-That's the reason we're in the UK...and maybe, with his mentality [Iohannis] can change something.
+People are traveling over 200 kilometres to work, just to earn a little bit.
+That's the reason we're in the UK… and maybe, with his mentality [Iohannis] can change something.
 He needs to get rid of the rid politicians who are in charge.
 They're the ones taking everything.
 Romanians have waited 25 years and nothing has changed.
 Now we have the opportunity."

 There were also several Romanian activist groups present, one of which was led by Sebastian Heroiu.
-Heroui's group helped co-ordinate UK-based Romanians through their Facebook Groups, Operation Esc.
-On the day prior to the elections, Heroiu and others also attended a training day to help Romanians fill out their voting papers quickly and correctly whilst keeping the queues fluid to ensure as many voted as possible.
+Heroui's group helped coordinate UK-based Romanians through their Facebook page Operation Esc.
+On the day prior to the elections, Heroiu and others also attended a training day to help Romanians fill out their voting papers quickly and correctly while keeping the lines moving to ensure as many voted as possible.

 "Another tactic Ponta used was to limit the amount of [rubber] stamps available for people to mark their voting papers with," explains Heroiu.
 "There were supposed to be seven, but there were just three for all the people voting.
 Really, there should have been seventy!
 But seeing these things give you hope for what can happen.
 It's good to be active and it's good that Romanian society finally woke up."